microsoft/vscode-docs/docs/java/java-debugging.md

 ![CodeLens](images/java-debugging/java-codelens.png)

-### Run from Editor Menu
+### Run from Editor menu

 Another way to start debugging is to select **Run Java** or **Debug Java** menu from the top editor title bar.

 ![EditorMenu](images/java-debugging/run-menu.png)

-### Run from Pressing F5
+### Run from pressing F5

 Pressing `kb(workbench.action.debug.start)`, the debugger will automatically find the entry point of your project and start debugging.
-You can also start a debugging session from the **Run and Debug** viewlet from the side bar of VS Code.
+You can also start a debugging session from the **Run and Debug** view from the side bar of VS Code.
 See more at [Debugging in VS Code](/docs/editor/debugging.md).

 ## Debugging single files

-In addition to support for debugging Java projects managed by buildtools, VS Code also supports for debugging single Java files without any project.
+In addition to support for debugging Java projects managed by build tools, VS Code also supports for debugging single Java files without any project.

 <video autoplay loop muted playsinline controls>
   <source src="/docs/java/java-debugging/single-file-debugging.mp4" type="video/mp4">